 In response, Paladino or an operative at his behest, took to a meme generator under the username Adam Michelini (the name of a former Rochester-area judge who was similarly defamed by the same user account).
 Paladino then used Mr. Ricchiazzi’s Facebook photographs to generate dozens of memes with outrageous falsehoods.

-For the record: Matthew Ricchiazzi does not carry HIV and he is very attentive to his personal health and wellness.
+For the record: Matthew Ricchiazzi does not carry HIV.
 Nor does he have sex with poodles or children.
 He is not a rapist.

 Matthew Ricchiazzi has the highest level of integrity and moral character.
 But that didn’t stop Paladino from from creating these slanderous memes and compiling them into a YouTube video to further disseminate his hate speech.